aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 with `logs-` and `metrics-`, use: `indices: "logs-*,metrics-*"`.

 :::warning
-Aiven for OpenSearch allows only one migration to progress at a time.
-Ensure the current migration is complete before starting a new one, as initiating another migration can disrupt the ongoing process and cause interruptions.
+Aiven for OpenSearch only allows one migration to progress at a time.
+Ensure the current migration finishes before starting a new one to avoid interruptions.
 :::

 ### Amazon S3